simondlevy/Hackflight/README.md

 of those objects.

-Because a quadcopter build typically involves choosing a flight-control board, receiver, and model (airframe), Hackflight provides a separate C++ class for each of these components.
-The [Board](https://github.com/simondlevy/Hackflight/blob/master/include/board.hpp) class specifies a set of abstract (pure virtual methods) that you implement for a particular flight controller or simulator: getting values from the IMU, sending commands to the motors, etc.  The [Receiver](https://github.com/simondlevy/Hackflight/blob/master/include/receiver.hpp)
+Because a quadcopter build typically involves choosing a flight-control board, radio receiver, and model (airframe), Hackflight provides a separate C++ class for each of these components.
+The [Board](https://github.com/simondlevy/Hackflight/blob/master/include/board.hpp) class specifies a set of abstract (pure virtual) methods that you implement for a particular flight controller or simulator: getting values from the IMU, sending commands to the motors, etc.  The [Receiver](https://github.com/simondlevy/Hackflight/blob/master/include/receiver.hpp)